coq/coq/doc/sphinx/proof-engine/ltac.rst

       If the evaluation of the right-hand-side of a valid match fails, the next matching subterm is tried.
 If no further subterm matches, the next clause is tried.
-Matching subterms are considered top-bottom and from left to right (with respect to the raw printing obtained by setting option :flag:`Printing All`).
+Matching subterms are considered top-bottom and from left to right (with respect to the raw printing obtained by setting the :flag:`Printing All` flag).

    .. example::